 Check the men’s section

-You can find some really nice pieces of clothing in the men’s section.
+You can find some really nice pieces of clothing in the men’s section, that’s exactly where I found my favorite men’s ultra soft flowy tee.
 And from my own experiences, the quality is sometimes even better than women’s clothing.
 I suspect it has something to do with the fact that men don’t buy as many clothes as women and therefore need garments that last a lot longer.
 I could be wrong though.
 Things I especially like from the men’s section are cashmere or merino wool sweaters.
 I’m sure for some of you the button downs can work as well but those are generally too tight on my hips.

 What are your personal shopping guidelines?